 There are two situations where pain may increase: 1) either more pain receptors are directly stimulated, which in turn stimulates more neurons in the brain; 2) the central nervous system becomes more sensitive and the same stimulus now recruits more neurons to fire.

-See a related story: Hod Carriers and a Frayed Wire.
+See a related story: Pain Sensitization – A Frayed Wire.